pulumi/pulumi-hugo/themes/default/content/templates/container-service/aws/index.md

 ---
-title: Container Service on AWS | Pulumi Template
+title: Container Service on AWS
 meta_desc: The Container Service template makes it easy to deploy a container serivce on AWS with Pulumi and Amazon Elastic Container Service (ECS).
 meta_image: meta.png
 card_desc: Deploy a container service on AWS with Pulumi and Amazon ECS.